airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.25_commonmark.md

 -   Write a program to test your `square` function.

--   Convert the maximum program given in [???](#maximum) so that it is a function which takes a pointer to several values and returns their maximum.
+-   Convert the maximum program given in [Finding a Maximum Value](#finding-a-maximum-value) so that it is a function which takes a pointer to several values and returns their maximum.
 Write a program that calls maximum with 3 different lists, and returns the result of the last one as the program's exit status code.

 -   Explain the problems that would arise without a standard calling convention.